FrostyX/infra-docs/docs/sysadmin-guide/sops/registry.rst

 over TLS so that users can be assured they are receiving the correct image blobs when they retrieve them.
 We do not rely on signatures since we do not have a Notary instance.

-The two registry instances are configured not to cache their data, and use Gluster to replicate their shared storage.
+The two registry instances are configured not to cache their data, and use NFS to replicate their shared storage.
 This way, changes to one registry should appear in the other quickly.